-The Barclaycard Arrival World MasterCard® - Earn 2x on All Purchases offers 40,000 miles as a signup bonus, which is worth ~$440 in travel spend due to its 10% rebate if you redeem for travel.
+The Barclaycard Arrival Plus™ World Elite MasterCard® offers 40,000 miles as a signup bonus after $3000 spend.
+You can redeem those 46,000 miles (40K bonus + 6K from $3000 spend) for $460 in travel statement credits, and earn back 4600 miles ($46) as a 10% miles rebate.
 The card isn't new, but, if you've already gotten most of the usual suspects in terms of travel rewards credit cards--is it worth getting?
 Let's cover the Barclays Arrival Card basics, then get into the analysis:

 - Earn 2X miles on ALL purchases